 L.A.
-Theatre Works is a nonprofit theatre and media arts organization.
-It is the nation’s leading producer of audio theatre, with a 30 year history of recording classic and contemporary stage plays.
+Theatre Works, a nonprofit theatre and media arts organization, is the nation’s leading producer of audio theatre, with a 30 year history of recording classic and contemporary stage plays.
+Since 2005, they have delighted audiences with unique live theatrical performances at universities, civic centers, and public theaters across the country.

 The Gesualdo Six is a British vocal ensemble comprising some of the UK’s finest consort singers, directed by Owain Park.
 Praised for their imaginative programming and impeccable blend, the ensemble formed in 2014 for a performance of Gesualdo’s Tenebrae Responsories in Cambridge and has gone on to perform at numerous major festivals across UK, Europe, Canada and Australia.